hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-local-docker.md

 ### Corda Simple Application and Client (Application)

-This is a simple Cordapp that maintains a state of type `SimpleState`, which is a set of key-value pairs (of strings).
+This is a simple CorDapp that maintains a state of type `SimpleState`, which is a set of key-value pairs (of strings).
 The code for this lies in the `samples/corda/corda-simple-application` folder.

-Build the `corda-simple-application` Cordapp as follows:
+Build the `corda-simple-application` CorDapp as follows:
 - Navigate to the `samples/corda/corda-simple-application` folder.
 - Run the following:
   ```bash